Domestic Abuse Act 2021: Operation Encompass

+if a member of the [police] force has reasonable grounds to believe that a child who resides in the police area may be a victim of domestic abuse, any relevant educational establishment is notified as soon as is reasonably practicable except in such circumstances as may be specified in regulations made by the Secretary of State.

 Cross-examination and domestic abuse

 The act includes provisions to prevent cross-examination by those who have been found guilty of certain offences against another, or an injunction for certain actions which the other party has been given the opportunity to challenge for certain actions has been granted, of where there is other evidence for domestic abuse.
 This applies to criminal proceedings,civil proceedings, and family court.

+Criticisms

+In addition to criticisms of how gender is treated in defining domestic abuse, the UK government also received criticism for taking eight years to implement its commitments following the Istanbul Convention.